mt-trash/mt-trash.github.io/_posts/2015-10-09-almost-died.md

 layout: post
 title: Almost died of doing nothing
 date: 2015-10-09
 preview: Depression is a condition that overtakes you after a disturbing realisation.
-No matter the particular content of this realisation it always brings to light the interminable nature of your situation.
+No matter the particular content of this realisation it always brings out the monotony of your bad situation.
 ---

 "You can't say you're a photographer because you take photographs.
 You can't say you're alive just because you live." — Masahisa Fukase